chalmerlowe/intro_to_sprinting/class_materials/git_concepts.md

 * there might be some items that still need to processed before you can sell them (files that are a work in progress, currently being edited, etc)

 NOTE: Any new files you create in your local directory will only be visible to you, until you process them (more on that as we go).

+NOTE: Local directories are often produced via a `git clone` command and based on a remote repository.

 ![staging](images/basic_dir.png)